Testing for Accessibility

 Being able to develop accessible services, monitor and prove levels of compliance is a highly technical tasks.
 To manage this process, organisations need staff that understand the technical standards, how to meet them in development and how to test and monitor compliance.

-This course is technically focused on understanding the Web Content Accessibility Guidelines 2.1 AA standard, other compliance requirements and exemptions for the regulations.
+This course is technically focused on understanding the Web Content Accessibility Guidelines 2.2 AA standard, and other compliance requirements and exemptions for the regulations.
 This course will also cover some Assistive Technology user testing techniques.

 By the end of this training, delegates should have the knowledge and tools to: